MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 1. Browse to the site where you would like to configure a custom results page and go to **Site Settings > Site Collection Settings > Search Settings**.

-2. In Search Settings, uncheck the "Use the same results page settings as my parent" option, and choose to "Send queries to a custom results page", and provide a value for **Results page URL:** and save your changes.
-The URL you use here should be the page you created to use as your custom results page.
+2. In Search Settings, clear selection from **Use the same results page settings as my parent**, choose **Send queries to a custom results page**, and provide a value for **Results page URL:**.
+Then, save your changes.
+The URL you use here should be for the page that you created to use as your custom results page.

 >[!NOTE]
-> The custom results page needs to be on the same domain as your site but does not have to be in the same site collection.
+> The custom results page needs to be on the same domain as your site, but it does not have to be in the same site collection.

 Alternatively, you can use the [Set-PnPSearchSettings SharePoint PnP PowerShell command](https://docs.microsoft.com/powershell/module/sharepoint-pnp/set-pnpsearchsettings?view=sharepoint-ps) to set the value instead of using the Site Settings page.